matsuand/docs.docker.jp/config/pruning.md

 {: #prune-images }
 ## イメージの取り除き

+{% comment %}
+The `docker image prune` command allows you to clean up unused images.
+By default, `docker image prune` only cleans up _dangling_ images.
+A dangling image is one that is not tagged and is not referenced by any container.
+To remove dangling images:
+{% endcomment %}
 The `docker image prune` command allows you to clean up unused images.
 By default, `docker image prune` only cleans up _dangling_ images.
 A dangling image is one that is not tagged and is not referenced by any container.
 To remove